-- 6.1 Application fees are established in 26 V.S.A. §§ 374, 378, 1401a, 1662, 1740, and 2862. - 6.2 Physician fee waivers. - 6.2.1 Pro Bono Clinic Waiver.
-A physician who will limit practice in Vermont to providing pro bono services at a Board-recognized free or reduced fee health care clinic, as provided by 26 V.S.A. § 1401a(c), shall meet all license requirements, but may apply for a waiver of licensing fee, by submitting a fee waiver request to the Board which shall include the following information: - 6.2.1.1 The name and address of the free or reduced fee health clinic(s) where the pro bono services shall be performed; - 6.2.1.2 Certification that the licensee shall perform only pro bono services in Vermont, and shall only perform such services at the listed clinics; - 6.2.1.3 The clinic director's certification that the licensee shall perform only pro bono services at the clinic. - 6.2.2 Medical Reserve Corps Waiver.
-A physician who will limit practice in Vermont to service with the Medical Reserve Corps, as provided in 26 V.S.A. § 1401a(c) shall meet all license requirements, but may apply for a waiver of licensing fee, by submitting a fee waiver request to the Board using the appropriate form. - 6.2.3 A physician granted a waiver request must reapply for the waiver at each biennial renewal.
-A physician may obtain a fee waiver under each basis; if volunteering under each basis, the necessary documentation must be submitted for each.
+- 6.1 Application fees are established in 26 V.S.A. §§ 374, 378, 1401a, 1662, 1740, and 2862. - 6.2 Physician fee waiver. - 6.2.1 A physician who will limit his or her practice in Vermont to providing pro bono services at a Board-recognized free or reduced fee health care clinic, as provided by 26 V.S.A. § 1395(c), shall meet all license requirements, but may apply for a waiver of licensing fee, by submitting a fee waiver request to the Board which shall include the following information: - 6.2.1.1 The name and address of the free or reduced fee health clinic(s) where the pro bono services shall be performed; - 6.2.1.2 The licensee's certification that he or she shall perform only pro bono services in Vermont, and shall only perform such services at the listed clinics; - 6.2.1.3 The clinic director's certification that the licensee shall perform only pro bono services at the clinic. - 6.2.2 A physician granted this fee waiver request must reapply for the waiver at each biennial renewal.
 The licensee's failure to follow the terms of the certifications submitted or the provisions of this rule may constitute unprofessional conduct as set forth in 26 V.S.A. §§ 1354 and 1398 and may result in disciplinary action.